gracehogan/MuseumProject/README.md

 ## Museum API Project
 This project aims to simulate a website for a Museum Group to showcase the artwork available in each of their museums.
-It allows users to run specific filtering, search and sorting options as well as book a visit to one of the museums.
+It allows users to view available artwork, run specific searching and sorting options, book a visit to one of the museums and find out more information regarding exhibitions and contact information.

 ### Key Technologies:
 - Spring